 Here’s some useful examples that demonstrate the advanced capabilities of computer vision technology in the context of traffic monitoring:

 Q1: Is the recently built protected cycle lane or widened pavement resulting in more walking and cycling?
-Is this in turn reducing driving levels?
+Is this in turn reducing the volume of motorised traffic?

 Multiple virtual countlines can be used to answer this question.
 We would suggest placing one across the road way, one across the cycle lane and one across the pavement.
 The data will show the volume of cyclists using the different elements of infrastructure.
 It can also reveal correlations between the volume of pedestrians when cyclists are using the cycle lane compared to when they’re on the pavement.
 Using the speed feature may also be helpful to understand if there’s a correlation between cyclists choosing to use the pavement because of excessive vehicle speeds, making the cycle lane seem unsafe.